two-as-one/sub-domain-2/README.md

 ## mechanics

 - stats
-  - mind
   - dominance
   - submission
-  - body
-    - strength
-    - dexterity
+  - resolve
 - HP is called 'resolve' and is a measure of both physical and mental, when it drops to 0, the player has to abandon their expedition and return to camp.
 - Winning an encounter (can) restore resolve

+- player's stats determined by cards in their deck?
+- cards can balance strong effects vs good stats
+- each deck is always 10 cards

+## progression

+- player can use consumable items to progress along a tree
+- certain branches of the tree are mutually exclusive (what if the player changes their mind?)
+- progressing along the tree can unlock new cards or change existing ones

 ## Game flow